-- 1. Let param be the String name concatenated with the String "\arg" - 2.
-Let body be the String "<name> = <param>;" with <name> replaced by the value of name and <param> replaced by the value of param. - 3.
-Return the result of creating a function object as described in 13.2 using a List containing the single String param as FormalParameterList, body for FunctionBody, and env as Scope.
+- 1. Let param be the String name concatenated with the String " arg" - 2.
+Let body be the String "<name> = <param>; " with <name> replaced by the value of name and <param> replaced by the value of param. - 3.
+Return the result of creating a function object as described in 13.2 using a List containing the single String param as FormalParameterList, body for FunctionBody, env as Scope, and true for Strict.